MikeSchulze/gdUnit4/README.md

 * Scene runner for simulating different kinds of inputs and actions, such as mouse clicks and keyboard inputs<br>
   For example, you can simulate mouse clicks and keyboard inputs by calling the appropriate methods on the runner instance.
 Additionally, you can wait for a specific signal to be emitted by the scene, or you can wait for a specific function to return a certain value.
 * Automatic update notifier to install the latest version of GdUnit from GitHub
+* CI - Continuous Integration support
   * Command line tool for running tests outside of Godot editor
+  * Generates HTML report
+  * Generates JUnit XML report
 * Visual Studio Code extension for additional features and integrations in managing and running tests
 ---